·

-How to Spend 3 Green Days in Marrakech in Spring 2026 (Map Included)
+How I’ll Spend 3 Green Days in Marrakech for Spring 2026 (Map Included)

 My previous trip to Marrakech was all about history and landmarks.